Live and Unleashed Dog Favourites…

 The Fox and the Hound – Theatrical Trailer, The Disney Animation Resource Channel

-Bizarrely just before this blogathon announced, I’d contacted Keith Coogan, the then child actor who voiced the younger version of Copper, the puppy in the movie back in the 1980s.
+Bizarrely just before this blogathon announced, I’d contacted Keith Coogan, the then child actor who voiced the younger version of Tod the fox in the movie back in the 1980s.
 I asked him about the film’s ending in this dog and fox bromance film.
 This as I missed seeing it as a kid aged 11 or 12.
 And being the professional that Coogan is he didn’t tell me.
 This as the adult I was with – not my parents – trundled my sister and me out the cinema before the credits rolled.
 So I still don’t know what happened to this day Yet part of me wants to know and part of me doesn’t.

 The film telling the story of a fox called Tod and a hound and voiced by Coogan and Corey Feldman when they were puppy and cub respectively.
 Then growing up to be voiced by Kurt Russell and Mickey Rooney.
 And followed by a sequel nattily named.. you guessed it The Fox and Hound 2 (2006) years later with Patrick Swayze!